-Corporation proposes to create \underline{b} units in the commercial space and to convert those units to cooperative ownership by selling to a purchaser additional shares of stock attributable to each unit.
 Corporation represents that the shares to be issued with respect to each unit will be fully paid up in an amount bearing a reasonable relationship to the portion of the value of Corporation's equity in the building and land that is attributable to each unit.

-The proprietary lease will entitle the purchaser of the additional shares attributable to the commercial unit to occupy the unit either for retail purposes or as a residential apartment.
+The proprietary lease will entitle Tenant as the purchaser of the additional shares attributable to the commercial space to occupy the unit either for retail purposes or as a residential apartment.
 The owner of the unit will at all times have the right, as against Corporation, to occupy the unit for dwelling purposes.

-Corporation represents that the local zoning law and building regulations currently permit modification of the commercial units to residential use as a matter of right.
-Corporation submits facts and representations to show that it would be reasonable to convert the commercial units to residential use.
-The size and location of the commercial units are such that, with certain modifications, they could be converted into residential apartments.
+Corporation represents that the local zoning law and building regulations currently permit modification of the commercial space to residential use as a matter of right.
+The size and location of the commercial space is such that, with certain modifications, it could be converted into residential apartments.
+Corporation submits facts and representations to show that the cost of adding sleeping and cooking facilities is less than 20% of the fair market value the units would have if they were sold as residential units.